 The Greek word for the beasts is a variation of therion, a word that almost always refers to some type of literal creature.
 For example, therion is used in Acts 28:4 to describe the venomous snake that bit Paul when he was shipwrecked on the island of Malta.
-It is also used in Mark 1:13 to describe the beasts that surrounded Jesus when He was being tempted in the Judean wilderness, and in Acts 10:12 to describe the beasts Peter saw as part of his God-induced trance.
+It is also used in Mark 1:13 to describe the beasts that surrounded Jesus when He was being tempted in the Judean wilderness, as well as in Acts 10:12 to describe the beasts Peter saw as part of his God-induced trance.

 This leads some commentators to conclude that Paul fought actual animals in Ephesus.
 Perhaps it was an arena fight akin to a Roman Damnatio Ad Bestias (Condemnation to Beasts).
 Perhaps it was part of the public games that were held in honor of Diana, the fabled goddess of the Ephesians.
 Perhaps it was a fight in which Paul fought with bulls.
 As Marvin Vincent mentions in his Word Studies in the New Testament, the young men of Ephesus were famous for their bull-fighting.